ontodev/gizmos/README.md

 By default, *all* intermediate terms are included between the term to extract and the highest-level term.
 If you don't want to include any intermediates, you can run `extract` with `--i none`/`--intermediates none`.
 This maintains the hierarchy between extracted terms, but removes intermediate terms that are not in the set of input terms to extract.

+Finally, if you want to annotate all extracted terms with a source ontology IRI, you can use the `-m <IRI>`/`--imported-from <IRI>` option.
+This expects the full ontology IRI.
+The annotation added to each term, by default, will use the IAO ['imported from'](http://purl.obolibrary.org/obo/IAO:0000412) property (note that this means `IAO` must be defined in your `prefixes` table as well).
+You can override this property with `-M <term_id>`/`--import-from-property <term_id>`.

 #### Creating Import Modules

 `gizmos.extract` can also be used with import configuration files (`-i <file>`/`--imports <file>`):